 Free storage winner: Google Drive

-When you need more than the 2 GB or 15 GB that Dropbox and Google Drive offer, respectively, you can upgrade to paid storage.
 Dropbox’s plans start at $11.99 per month for up to 2 TB of storage, or $9.99 per month if you pay annually.
-When you upgrade to paid storage with Dropbox, you also get features like Dropbox Smart Sync, which lets you access your cloud files from your desktop without saving them to your hard drive, and mobile offline folders so you can sync folders to your mobile device and access them without an internet connection.
+When you upgrade to paid storage with Dropbox, you also get features like smart syncing, which lets you access your cloud files from your desktop without saving them to your hard drive, and mobile offline folders so you can sync folders to your mobile device and access them without an internet connection.

 To get 2 TB of storage with Google Drive, you have to upgrade to Google One, a subscription service.
-Google One does cost less — $99.99 per year vs Dropbox’s $119.88 per year.
+However, Google One does cost less — $99.99 per year vs Dropbox’s $119.88 per year.

 Paid storage winner: Google Drive